mmontag/chip-player-js/readme.txt

    GCC Linux is selected by default.
 If you need to compile Unrar for other platforms, uncomment corresponding lines.

+   UnRAR.vcproj and UnRARDll.vcproj are projects for Microsoft Visual C++.
+   UnRARDll.vcproj lets to build unrar.dll library.

    2. Unrar binaries